Executive Director, KBIA

 As Program Administrator, Lorriane supervises the front desk, registers participants and memberships, and communicates with families, faculty and staff in regards to these areas, as well as related inquiries and mailings during the off-season.

-A teacher for over 30 years specializing in technology and English, Lorraine earned a Bachelor of Arts in Communications with an English Minor from Seton Hall University in New Jersey, going on receive a Master of Arts Degree in Educational Leadership from Seton Hall University, and currently teaches at a private school in Portland, Maine.
+A teacher for over 30 years specializing in technology, film studies, and video production, Lorraine earned a Bachelor of Arts in Communications with an English Minor from Seton Hall University in New Jersey, going on receive a Master of Arts Degree in Educational Leadership from Seton Hall University, and currently teaches at Scarborough High School.

 Lorraine has also volunteered in the Jersey Shore Chapter of Surfrider, and was former Chair for the Jersey Shore Chapter of Surfrider Foundation.
 A Keeper of the Coast Award recipient in 2003, she also won a Telly Award for producing and directing a documentary film on surfing filmed in parts of New Jersey, New England, California, and Hawaii in 2006.